 Yes I do cycle!
-I use the “Otter Track” to get from Glastonbury to my nature reserves.
+I use the “Bittern Trail” to get from Glastonbury to my nature reserves.
 Trains used to rumble along here now it is a traffic free cycle route.

-The Old Railway Track or “Otter Track” is the local cycle route which links the Avalon Marshes Centre to Glastonbury.
+The Old Railway Track or “Bittern Trail” is the local cycle route which links the Avalon Marshes Centre to Glastonbury.
 For a map go to our Maps, Books and Guides page.

 Otters love to explore and I am no exception.
-Why not join me and grab a GPS and try hi-tech treasure hunting across the Avalon Marshes.
+Why not join me and use a GPS app and try hi-tech treasure hunting across the Avalon Marshes.

 Go to our Geocaching page to find out more.

 The Marshes is a great place to inspire your creativity.
 I love this poem by Ellie, aged 10.
 Why don’t you write me a poem after your visit?
 It might end up on the website too!